 2003 February - St Vincent and the Grenadines is admitted to the Non-Aligned Movement of developing nations.

-2003 June - Country is removed from a list of nations deemed uncooperative in the fight against money-laundering.
+2003 June - The country is removed from a list of nations deemed uncooperative in the fight against money-laundering.

-2005 December - Prime Minister Ralph Gonsalves and his Unity Labour Party win a second term in general elections."No" to republic
+2005 December - Prime Minister Ralph Gonsalves and his Unity Labour Party win a second term in general elections.

 2009 November - Voters reject the proposal to replace the monarchy with a republic in a constitutional referendum.